Contract Issues EU

 - the consequences of the breach including the assessment of damages, insofar as it is governed by rules of law; if the matter is one of fact, this is determined by the court under its procedural rules.
 If questions of law arise, then the Convention applies the applicable law.

-Traditionally, statute of limitations periods are procedural in nature.
-However, the Convention makes it clear that issues of limitation are determined by the chosen law or applicable law under the Convention.
+Traditionally, statute of limitations periods are procedural in nature. Â Â However, the Convention makes it clear that issues of limitation are determined by the chosen law or applicable law under the Convention.

 Agreements may be unlawful in the foreign place in which they are to be performed.
 In circumstances where domestic law applies, the court may imply at common-law, a term as to the continuing validity of the action in the place of performance.
 Under the Convention, common law may deem frustration to arise where an agreement becomes unlawful under foreign law at the place of performance.

-Illegality may arise under the law of the place of performance abroad where the applicable law is also foreign law, but that of another foreign country.
+Illegality may arise under the law of the place of performance abroad where the applicable law is also foreign law but that of another foreign country.

 The Convention has no specific provision dealing with illegality in accordance with the law of performance.
-The illegality may relate to a mandatory foreign rule covered by the ordinary provisions dealing with mandatory rules of a foreign jurisdiction with which there is close connection.
+The illegality may relate to a mandatory foreign rule covered by the ordinary provisions dealing with mandatory rules of a foreign jurisdiction with which there is a close connection.

 Illegality may go to the manner of performance in which event the Convention may require that the law of the place of performance applies.

 There is a public policy exclusion.
 There may be cases where parties deliberately attempt to evade a foreign law and others where the illegality supervenes by reason of a change in law.
+The courts m must give effect to an overriding mandatory provision of the place of performance in so far as it renders the performance of the contract unlawful.
+T

-This applies to set off arising by law.
-Set off arising by contract is subject to the general provisions.
+This applies to set-offs arising by law. Â Set off arising by contract is subject to the general provisions.